briannata/taskify/README.md

 ### Assignment Dashboard

 This assignment dashboard has a table view of all of the student's assignments.
-It can be filtered by keywords or class and sorted by date.
+It can be sorted ascending or descending for each column.